Bad Omens: 2021–2024: The Death of Peace of Mind and Concrete Jungle [The OST]

+2024–present: upcoming fourth studio album

+On August 8, 2025, the band released their first non-collaborative single in 3 years, titled "Specter".
+The official music video was released on August 9.
+On September 10, another single, titled "Impose", was released alongside its music video.
+On October 22, the band released a third single, titled "Dying to Love".
+On November 18, the fourth single, "Left for Good", was released.

-Musical style and influences
+Musical style

+Bad Omens are primarily described as metalcore or melodic metalcore, alternative metal, and alternative rock.
+They have also been described as part of the "new wave" of nu metal.
+Their more recent music includes R&B, pop, electronic music and industrial metal.
+According to AllMusic, "[Bad Omens' music contains] punishing breakdowns and anthemic choruses that evoke contemporaries like Bring Me the Horizon and Periphery."
+The band have said numerous times that they have been compared to the early 2010s metalcore style of Bring Me the Horizon.
+This is due to Noah Sebastian's scratchy, mid-to-high pitch screaming style on their debut album which bore resemblance to Bring Me the Horizon frontman Oliver Sykes' voice on their 2013 Sempiternal release.
+The band have addressed these comments as "flattering, yet frustrating".
+Sebastian also explained that while he may have been influenced by the band, the intent was to sound unique.

 The lyrical content of the band's debut revolves mostly around despair, mental health struggles, and addiction.
 Noah Sebastian had this to say in an interview with Sumerian about "The Worst in Me", in particular: It's about a very intense and unhealthy relationship I was in, but we wrote it in a format that's universal to all bad habits.
 More specifically, it's something you can't let go of even though it's not good for you—whether it's a relationship, a drug problem, or terrible situation.
 You're addicted.
-The band have stated numerous times that they have been compared to the early 2010s metalcore style of Bring Me the Horizon.
-This is due to Noah Sebastian's scratchy, mid-to-high pitch screaming style which bear resemblance to Bring Me the Horizon frontman Oliver Sykes' voice on their 2013 Sempiternal release.
-The band have addressed these comments as "flattering, yet frustrating".
-Sebastian also explained that while he may have been influenced by the band, the intent was to sound unique.